Summer Global Fixed Interest fund performance summary as at 30 November 2025.

 The top ten investments make up 100.00% of the fund.

-Summer Global Fixed Interest (the fund) delivered a net after fees but before tax return of 0.53% for the month of January.
-For the 12 months to the end of January, the fund delivered a net after fees but before tax return of 4.30%.
+Summer Global Fixed Interest (the fund) delivered a return after fees and before tax of 0.13% for the month of November and for the 12 months to the end of November the fund delivered a return after fees and before tax of 4.45%.

-Apart from a small holding of directly held New Zealand cash (typically 5%, in line with the fund’s target allocation to cash) Summer Global Fixed Interest’s investment exposure is through its investment in the Hunter Global Fixed Interest Fund, a multi-rate PIE fund hedged to the New Zealand dollar.
+Apart from a small holding of directly held New Zealand dollar cash (typically 5%, in line with the fund’s target allocation to cash) the fund’s investment exposure is through its investment in the Hunter Global Fixed Interest Fund, a multi-rate PIE fund hedged to the New Zealand dollar (NZD).
 PIMCO Australia Pty (PIMCO) is the investment manager.

 This is not a recommendation to buy or sell any financial product and does not take your personal circumstances into account.
 All opinions reflect our judgement on the date of communication and may change without notice.
 Past performance is not a reliable guide to future performance.
 We recommend you take financial advice before making investment decisions.
 We have prepared this web page in good faith based on information obtained from other sources, but we do not guarantee the accuracy of that information.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.